 Webinar software can be used to hold virtual question-and-answer sessions.
 When you connect individuals in the moment, following up with leads afterward will feel natural.

 The webinar tools you choose will depend on the type of event you are running and the features you need.
 This guide to the best webinar software compares some of those different solutions side-by-side.

-Once the webinar is finished, you can follow up with your guests by sending them additional resources or a copy of the video.
+Once the webinar is finished, send an event follow up email to your guests which includes additional resources or a copy of the video.

 4. Connect your attendees to the right people

 If you’re hosting a large event, you’ll want to connect your leads to the right people.
 You can do this by hosting different sessions with the opportunity for questions and comments.

 If it’s a job fair, the goal is to connect employers and candidates.
 You could send an event follow up email asking job seekers to upload a resume that you can send to a specific employer.

 As the go-between, you can then check in with both parties to determine whether they found what they were looking for.